unoacm/Website/README.md

 FLASK_ADMIN_PASSWORD : anything : This will be used in creation of the default admin to sign in to the admin page

-DATABASE_URL : anything : This is used in production for the path to the production database

 More installation instructions might appear as this application gets ready for production.